Introduction to Dependency Injection in Spring

 - Java Annotation-based Configurations

-In this article, we will focus on the Java Annotation-based Configuration, which is the most advanced, easy to implement and used widely across the software industry.
-Also, it is important to know about the below definition before deep diving into implementing Dependency Injection.
+This article will focus on Java Annotation-based Configuration, which is the most advanced, easy to implement, and used widely across the software industry.
+Also, it is important to know the definition below before diving deep into implementing Dependency Injection.

 - Beans